 Our last stop was to the Sibelius Monument.
 This unique piece of artwork, found in a beautiful park, was made of 600 organ pipes welded together.
 As we traveled back through town to our ship, the guide pointed out some points of interest.
 We were free to hop off the bus downtown but had to find our own transportation back to the ship, which no one chose to do.

 On this excursion, our bus driver was confused and nearly got us stuck in the middle of the countryside on a winding private road on the way to the horse farm.
-Our tour guide was an older lady who was very unorganized and her facts were not relevant to the excursion.
-All in all, I found this to be one of the worst excursions I had taken in some twenty plus cruises.
+Our tour guide was an unorganized older lady whose facts were not relevant to the excursion at all.
+I found this to be one of the worst excursions I had taken in 20+ cruises.
 Some of my disappointment could have been avoided by changing the time of the excursion or by just not offering it at all, on a Sunday, since two out of three places we visited were closed.

 My friend and I went promptly to the shore excursions desk when we got back on the ship, to share our concerns and disappointments.
 NCL refunded part of our money.
 NCL’s customer service impressed me.
 Not only did they listen to us, but they offered partial compensation for it.
 After the fact, I read reviews of Porvoo Town & Country; and it seemed many people suggested skipping Helsinki and just lounging on the cruise ship.
 It was also a day to recover after our long tour days in Russia.
 If ever there again, I would just go to downtown Helsinki and enjoy a cafe and the scenery.